Import your data into ChurchSuite

 9. Small groups and serving ministries

-Where a person's small group(s) or serving ministries are recorded in your CSV file, you may find it helpful to import these as Tags in the first instance.
-Later, having completed the import, you can easily re-create those groups and ministries in the respective Small Groups and Rotas module, and then quickly bulk-assign people to their correct groups or ministries/teams from those Tags.
+Where a person's small group(s) or serving ministries are recorded in the CSV file, you may find it helpful to import these as Tags in the first instance.
+Later, having completed the import, you can easily re-create those groups and ministries in the respective Small Groups and Rotas modules, and then quickly bulk-assign people to their correct groups or ministries/teams from those Tags.

 10. Date format consistency

-All dates in your CSV file, including dates of birth and 'date' type custom fields, must be formatted in either the ISO format (yyyy-mm-dd) or your local format (e.g. UK: dd/mm/yyyy or North America: mm/dd/yyyy).
+All dates in the CSV file, including dates of birth and 'date' type custom fields, must be formatted in either the ISO format (yyyy-mm-dd) or the local format (e.g. UK: dd/mm/yyyy or North America: mm/dd/yyyy).

 11. All rows in the CSV file will be imported into the Address Book module

-A full list of support fields for the Address Book importer is provided at the end of this article.
-A full list of supported Children module importer fields are provided at the end of the related support article.
+A full list of supported fields for the Address Book importer is provided at the end of this article.
+A full list of supported Children module importer fields is provided at the end of the related support article.

 12. Linking people

-ChurchSuite treats each row in the datafile as a separate person - we never derive data from people in other rows, and neither are people in other rows auto-linked by the importer.
-For example, even if a couple with identical contact details or last names are listed in two rows in your datafile - a seeming 'couple' - ChurchSuite never assumes a relational connection.
+ChurchSuite treats each row in the data as a separate person - we never derive data from people in other rows, and neither are people in other rows auto-linked by the importer.
+For example, even if a couple with identical contact details or last names are listed in two rows in the data file - a seeming 'couple' - ChurchSuite never assumes a relational connection.

 Additionally, personal data is never derived.
-For example, the importer will not determine that a contact's unspecified sex is "Male" simply because their Title is "Mr" or their spouse is "Female" - we only use the data explicitly specified in your datafile.
-This is especially important when thinking about linked family members - spouses/partners and parents and children.
-The only time a relational link is made automatically is if a contact's spouse/partner is specified in the same row (as seen in Layout 2 earlier in this article); otherwise no spouse/partner link is made.
-Similarly, all imported children will not be linked to potential Address Book contacts (parents) during the import process - regardless of how the datafile layout is presented.
-However, after import you can use the Potential Parent Match report (in the Children module's Reports section) and the Potential Couples report (in the Address Book module's Reports section) to quickly and easily link children to a parent in the Address Book and link contacts to their spouse/partner.
-Linking a child to one Address Book parent will auto-link the child to the other parent by virtue of the parent contact's marital status linking.
+For example, the importer will not determine that a contact's unspecified sex is "Male" because their Title is "Mr" or their spouse is "Female" - we only use the data explicitly specified in the data file.
+This is especially important when thinking about linked family members - spouses/partners and parents/carers and children.
+The only time a relational link is made automatically is if a contact's spouse/partner is specified in the same row (as seen in Layout 2 earlier in this article); otherwise, no spouse/partner link is made.
+Similarly, all imported children will not be linked to potential Address Book contacts (parents/carers) during the import process - regardless of how the data layout is presented.
+However, after import, you can use the Potential Parent/Carer Match report (in the Children module's Reports section) and the Potential Couples report (in the Address Book module's Reports section) to quickly and easily link children to their parents/carers in the Address Book and link contacts to their spouse/partner.

 13. Multi-site considerations

-When importing multi-site people data, make sure you set up your Sites in ChurchSuite first, and be sure to specify "site" as a column in your datafile so that each person is assigned to their correct site during the import process (the site-naming convention in your CSV file must match the site-naming convention used in ChurchSuite).
-Any contacts without a site specified will be imported to your first/primary site, but they can be later moved to a different site if necessary.
+When importing multi-site people data, make sure you set up Sites in ChurchSuite first and be sure to specify "sites" as a column in the data file so that each person is assigned to their correct site/s during the import process (the site-naming convention in the CSV file must match the site-naming convention used in ChurchSuite).
+Any contacts without a site specified will be imported as "All sites", but their site can be later changed if necessary.